 - The audience (and Bailey) would sometimes laugh at some stories, with Bailey throwing out insults and sarcastic remarks.
 They may have been meant in fun (as it were) back then, perhaps even an attempt by Bailey to soothe the contestants who were (very understandably) not only wracked by their personal problems but nervous due to the natural pressures of a TV show, but they certainly don't seem so innocent these days...

 - Not even the show's assistants (also female) were safe, as Bailey openly insulted them as well.
 One existing episode even has him saying "Let's give a big hand to Mary Ann for finally doing something right."
-No, seriously.
-Unlike the above two, there's really no excuse for this one.

-- Sound to Screen Adaptation: 1948 for the Los Angeles area, 1956 for the nation.
+- Sound-to-Screen Adaptation: 1948 for the Los Angeles area, 1956 for the nation.

 - Title Drop: Jack's opening sentence.